manaschaturvedi/TeamTechTitans-Katas2024/ADRs/007-message-broker.md

 Accepted

 ## Context:
-The context for this decision is to choose the right message broker for the Fish Watch system.
+The context for this decision is to choose the right message broker for the Fishy Watch system.
 We have evaluated two options: Apache Pulsar and RabbitMQ (RMQ), considering factors such as scalability, performance, reliability, feature set, and compatibility with our system requirements.

 ## Decision:
-After thorough evaluation and analysis, we have decided to use [Apache Pulsar / RabbitMQ] as the message broker for the Fish Watch system.
+After thorough evaluation and analysis, we have decided to use [Apache Pulsar / RabbitMQ] as the message broker for the Fishy Watch system.
 Here are the reasons for our decision:

 ### Apache Pulsar:
 - **Scalability**: Apache Pulsar is designed for horizontal scalability, allowing us to handle growing message volumes and concurrent connections effectively.